RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/interfacing-with-nvidia-orin.md

 - **1× Micro-USB (Micro-B) Port:**
   - Used for flashing, serial console access, and device mode operations.

-- > **Important:** USB C ports are directly connected to the Orin SoC (dedicated UPHY Lanes), while USB A are connected via onboard hubs (share a single UPHY Lane).
+**Important:** USB C ports are directly connected to the Orin SoC (dedicated UPHY Lanes), while USB A are connected via onboard hubs (share a single UPHY Lane).
 This means the bandwidth is shared across all connected USB A ports.
 For maximum performance (e.g., USB cameras), prefer direct USB 3.2 ports (Type C) when possible.
+{: .notice--warning}

 **Networking:**